Phonics and Spelling

 The school follows a carefully levelled range of books designed to meet the needs of the children as individuals and the requirements of the National Literacy Strategy.
 Our children choose their own reading books from the appropriate level.

 At Guiseley Primary School we believe reading to be fundamental to your child's learning.
 Our aim is that every child, on leaving, can read for enjoyment and educational value.
-We ask that parents plan an active part in supporting their child's reading skills.
-Please encourage your child to practise their books daily at home, as directed by the teacher.
+We ask that parents play an active part in supporting their child's reading skills.
+Please encourage your child to practise reading their books daily at home, as directed by the teacher.